-The grease trap does what its name suggests: it traps the grease.
+Grease traps do what their name suggests: they trap the grease.
 On top of trapping the grease, it also traps the food solids that go down the drain as well.
 Check out this post for more info on the function of a grease trap.
 As the grease and food solids accumulate in the grease trap, it stops being as efficient.
 The result is backups into your kitchen or parking lot, and possibly backups in the sewer system, a plumbing nightmare.
 Both instances are bad for your restaurant and take time to fix.
-So let’s talk about cleaning your grease trap.
+So let’s talk about grease trap cleaning.

 If you don’t already have a grease trap, check out this post Installing a Grease Trap.
-If you do have one and you want to find out how to clean it, please read on.
-Alternatively, having a grease trap service provider to maintain your trap does wonders.
+If you do have one and you want to find out how to conduct grease trap cleaning, please read on.
+Alternatively, having a grease trap service provider to maintain it does wonders.

 Where are Grease Traps Located?

-The first step to cleaning your grease trap is locating it.
+The first step to grease trap maintenance is locating it.
 Commercial grease traps are normally located outside the restaurant’s building, right in the ground near the walls by your kitchen’s dishwashing area.
-The trap looks similar to a manhole or a septic tank cover.
+It looks similar to a manhole or a septic tank cover.

-Often the grease trap is located outside your restaurant building.
+Often it is located outside your restaurant building.
 If not, it is likely located in your restaurant’s basement, right below the kitchen.
 Grease traps are commonly installed in the basement to protect them from frost and close to the kitchen’s dishwashing station.

 Grease traps can also be located right under a sink either in a box that sits on top of the kitchen floor.
 Or they can be hidden underneath metal flashing on the kitchen floor.